stefanocoretta/phd-project/analysis/scripts/degg_tracing.praat.md

 files = Get number of strings
 ```

-For each file, extract the two channels.
+For each file, extract both channels.
 Read from the corrisponding TextGrid in `/data/derived/ultrasound/ID/annotations` and get the starting and end point of the `kinematics` interval.
-Now, we can extract the same interval from the channel 2 of the EGG file.
+Now, we can extract the same interval from channel 2 of the EGG file.
 Rename the ectracted part as `egg`, and execute the main function, which extracts the dEGG trace.

 #### "file loop"